-higher Courts every day come across orders of the lower Courts which are not justified either in law or in fact and modify them or set them aside.
-That is one of the functions of the superior Courts.
-Our legal system acknowledges the fallibility of the Judges and hence provides for appeals and revisions.
-Judae tries to discharge his duties to the best of his capacity.
+higher Courts every day the lower across orders of come Courts which are not iustified either in law or in fact and modify them or set them aside.
+That is of of the functions superior Courts.
+Our legal system acknowledges the fallibility of the Judges and hence provides appeals and revisions.
+Judae Α tries to discharge his duties to the best of his capacity.
 While doing so, sometimes, he is likely to err..... it has also to be remembered that the lower judicial officers mostly work under charged atmosphere and constantly under a psychological pressure with all the contestants and their lawyers almost breathing down their necks more correctly up to their nostrils.
 They do not have the benefit of a detached atmosphere of the higher Courts to think coolly and decide patiently.
 Every error, however, gross it may look, should not, therefore, attributed to improper motive."